By Gustavoblalmiras • Last updated: March 2026

 Shovel: don’t buy the weakest link

 A tiny folding shovel can work in powder but fails in wet snow.
-Prefer:
+Prefer a rigid blade with a compact handle—something that fits your trunk and actually moves snow.

 Traction decision guide (pick your primary + backup)